 - If home repairs prevent you from inhabiting your house, Loss of Use coverage will cover your living expenses for the duration of the repair process.

 - Coverage E – Personal Liability

 - Personal Liability coverage provides financial protection in the event of a lawsuit in which the homeowner is found legally liable for another’s injuries or damages.

 - Coverage F – Medical Payments to Others

 - Covers medical costs for anyone hurt on a homeowner’s property or by the homeowner’s pet.

 Minnesota Department of Insurance:From home insurance basics to what to do after a storm, the Minnesota Department of Insurance provides homeowners like you with a wealth of information.
 They even offer information to help you ensure your house is adequately protected by your homeowners insurance policy.
 You can contact them at:

-With so many options for home insurance, it can be downright overwhelming to try to find the perfect policy for your needs.
+With so many insurance options for homeowners, it can be downright overwhelming to try to find the perfect policy for your needs.
 That’s where Obrella can help.
-You can connect with experienced insurance agents who can answer all of your coverage questions in a single phone call.
-They’ll determine your coverage needs, help you review different policies, and discuss your options with you.
+You can connect with an experienced insurance agent who can answer all of your coverage questions in a single phone call.
+They’ll determine your coverage needs, help you review different policies, and discuss your policy options with you.
 They can even bind your policy over the phone!
 So use Obrella and skip the hassles of shopping for home insurance.
 It’s quick, easy, and reliable.

 To talk to an insurance professional with experience in Minnesota home insurance policy options, call today at [mapi-phone-link /].